 The UW Linguistics Department can recommend to the UW Department of Romance Languages and Literature that an applicant be considered for a position teaching Romance languages.

-Program and feel you are qualified to teach a Romance language, you may
+Program and feel you are qualified to teach a Romance language, please indicate so in your application and include the materials listed below.

 Stipend and Duties: Teaching Assistants receive a monthly stipend for each of the nine months of the academic year.
 (This sum is paid in halves, on the tenth and twenty-fifth days of the month, from October 10 to June 25.)
-Teaching Assistants are exempted from paying University tuition charges except for an operating fee of approximately $210 per academic quarter.
+Teaching Assistants are exempted from paying University tuition charges except for an operating fee currently subject to ongoing contract negotiations.
 Teaching Assistants are expected to carry a minimum study program of ten applicable credit hours each quarter except Summer Quarter, when teaching assistants are only required to register for two credits.

 The UW Graduate School web pages show current stipend amounts in Schedule